Kasui92/lancher.dev/docs/02-usage/01-templates.md

 # Managing Templates

 Lancher allows you to manage project templates from multiple sources.
-You can add templates from your local filesystem, clone them from git repositories using HTTPS or SSH protocols, and organize them in platform-specific storage directories.
+You can add templates from your local filesystem or a Zip file, clone them from git repositories using HTTPS or SSH protocols, and organize them in platform-specific storage directories.
 Once added, templates can be listed, updated with latest changes, or removed when no longer needed.

 ## Add Templates